Baháʼí Faith and the unity of religion

 Unity of religion is a core teaching of the Baháʼí Faith which states that there is a fundamental unity in many of the world's religions.
 The principle states that the teachings of the major religions are part of a single plan directed from the same God.
 It is one of the core teachings of the Baháʼí Faith, alongside the unity of God, and the unity of humanity.

 The Baháʼí teachings state that there is but one religion which is progressively revealed by God, through prophets/messengers, as humanity matures and its capacity to understand also grows.
 The outward differences in the religions, the Baháʼí writings state, are due to the exigencies of the time and place the religion was revealed.

 The Baháʼí writings state that the essential nature of the messengers is twofold: they are at once human and divine.
 They are divine in that they all come from the same God and expound his teachings.
 In this light they are seen as one and the same.
 At the same time they are separate individuals (their human reality) and known by different names.
 Each fulfills a definite mission, and is entrusted with a particular revelation.

-Baháʼu'lláh, the founder of the Baháʼí Faith, claimed to be the most recent, but not the last, in a series of divine educators which includes the Jewish prophets, Zoroaster, Krishna, Gautama Buddha, Jesus, Muhammad, and the Báb.
+Baháʼu'lláh, the founder of the Baháʼí Faith, claimed to be the most recent, but not the last, in a series of divine educators.
+He mentioned the Jewish prophets, Zoroaster, Jesus, Muhammad, and the Báb as other divine educators before him, and 'Abdu'l-Bahá (his son and successor) also mentioned Krishna and Gautama Buddha.